History of NATO: 1949–1962: Beginnings

 The incorporation of West Germany into the organization on 9 May 1955 was described as "a decisive turning point in the history of our continent" by Halvard Lange, then the Norwegian Foreign Affairs Minister.
-A major reason was that German manpower was necessary to have enough conventional forces to resist a Soviet invasion.
-One of the immediate results of West German entry was the creation of the Warsaw Pact, which was signed on 14 May 1955 by the Soviet Union, Hungary, Czechoslovakia, Poland, Bulgaria, Romania, Albania, and East Germany, thereby delineating the two opposing sides of the Cold War.
+The alliance saw German manpower as necessary to have enough conventional forces to resist a Soviet invasion.
+One of the immediate results of West German entry was the creation of the Warsaw Pact, which was signed on 14 May 1955 by the Soviet Union, Hungary, Czechoslovakia, Poland, Bulgaria, Romania, Albania, and East Germany, thereby delineating the two opposing sides of the Cold War in Europe.

-Three major exercises were held concurrently in the northern autumn of 1957.
-Operation Counter Punch, Operation Strikeback, and Operation Deep Water were the most ambitious military undertaking for the alliance so far, involving more than 250,000 men, 300 ships, and 1,500 aircraft operating from Norway to Turkey.
+Three major NATO exercises took place concurrently in the northern autumn of 1957.
+Operation Counter Punch, Operation Strikeback, and Operation Deep Water were together the most ambitious military undertaking for the alliance so far, involving more than 250,000 men, 300 ships, and 1,500 aircraft operating from Norway to Turkey.

-Partial withdrawal of France
+Strained relations with France

-NATO's unity was breached early in its history with a crisis occurring during Charles de Gaulle's presidency of France.
+NATO's unity was breached early in its history with a crisis occurring during Charles de Gaulle's presidency (1959–1969) of France.
 De Gaulle protested the strong role of the United States in NATO and what he perceived as a special relationship between it and the United Kingdom.
 In a memorandum sent to US President Dwight Eisenhower and British Prime Minister Harold Macmillan on 17 September 1958, he argued for the creation of a tripartite directorate, which would put France on an equal footing with the US and the UK.

-Considering the response to be unsatisfactory, de Gaulle began constructing an independent defense force for his country.
+Considering the response to be unsatisfactory, de Gaulle began constructing an independent defense-force for his country.
 He wanted to give France, in the event of an East German incursion into West Germany, the option of coming to a separate peace with the Eastern bloc, instead of being drawn into a larger war between NATO and the Warsaw Pact.
 In February 1959, France withdrew its Mediterranean Fleet from NATO command, and it later banned the stationing of foreign nuclear weapons on French soil.
-That caused the United States to transfer 300 military aircraft out of France and to return control of the air force bases that it had operated in France since 1950 to the French by 1967.
+That caused the United States to transfer 300 military aircraft out of France and to return control of the air-force bases that it had operated in France since 1950 to the French by 1967.